PaulJohannFlade/PaulJohannFlade/README.md

-### Hi, I am Paul Johann Flade👋
+# **Hi, I am Paul Johann Flade**👋
 ---

-I am a IT specialist for system integration media designer for digital and print media specializing in media design
+- I am a IT specialist for system integration
+- media designer for digital and print media specializing in media design

-comming soon... web developer.
+- *comming soon... web developer*

 ---